SModelS/smodels/docs/manual/source/BasicInput.rst

 SLHA Format for Cross-Sections
 ------------------------------

 A list of cross-section blocks (one for each production process) must be included in the SLHA file for the SLHA-based Decomposition.
-The following SLHA format for each cross-section block is assumed (see the `Les Houches note <http://phystev.cnrs.fr/wiki/2013:groups:tools:slha>`_):
+The SLHA format for each cross-section block is shown below (see the `Les Houches note <http://phystev.cnrs.fr/wiki/2013:groups:tools:slha>`_):

 .. _xsecblock: